wahsandaruwan/c_programming_all_in_one/README.md

 * Continue Statement
 * Break Statement

-### Yuo are welcome to update these source codes if they contain any miss matches.
+### You are welcome to update these source codes if they contain any miss matches.